-This case, originally filed by Cohen Milstein on November 30, 2020, arises from Pinterest’s alleged systematic culture, policy, and practice of illegal discrimination on the basis of race and sex, from at least February 2018 through the present.
+This case stems from Pinterest’s alleged systematic culture, policy, and practice of illegal discrimination on the basis of race and sex, from at least February 2018 through the present.
 Pinterest’s top executives and members of its Board of Directors personally engaged in, facilitated or knowingly ignored the discrimination and retaliation against those who spoke up and challenged the Company’s White, male leadership clique.
 As a result of Defendants’ illegal misconduct, the Company’s financial position and its goodwill and reputation among its largely female user base (which Pinterest’s success depends upon) were harmed and continue to be harmed.

 Pinterest (NYSE: “PINS”) is an online visual discovery engine people use to find lifestyle inspiration, including recipes, home and style ideas, travel destinations and more.
 Pinterest launched in 2010 and has hundreds of millions of monthly active users around the world.

 Over the summer of 2020, three female senior executives at Pinterest, two of whom are Black, exposed the hypocrisy of the Company that bills itself as the “nicest place on the Internet.”
 Pinterest held out highly competent women executives Ifeoma Ozoma, Aerica Shimizu Banks, and Francoise Brougher as examples of the Company’s dedication to workplace equity and inclusion.
 But behind the scenes, as Brougher pointedly remarked after her discriminatory firing, “Pinterest’s female executives, even at the highest levels, are marginalized, excluded, and silenced.”